 - Vomiting and diarrhea within hours

-- Dehydration, which includes panting; dry nose and mouth; pale gums.
-To check for dehydration, gently pull up on the skin behind your dog’s neck.
-It should bounce right back.
+- Dehydration, which includes panting; dry nose and mouth; pale gums (To check for dehydration, gently pull up on the skin behind your dog’s neck.
+If properly hydrated, the skin should bounce right back.)

 Food poisoning in pets raises the risk of major health consequences after 24 hours.
 Renal failure is likely when the animal reaches this stage.
 Acute renal failure can be reversed if treated quickly.

-Getting your dog or cat’s medical attention is critical if they ate raisins or grapes.
-Contact your veterinarian immediately, who may suggest that you help the animal vomit.
-Unless your veterinarian specifically tells you to, do not induce vomiting in your pet!
+Getting your dog or cat medical attention is critical if they ate raisins or grapes.
+Contact your veterinarian immediately.
+Your vet may suggest that you help the animal vomit.
+Unless your veterinarian specifically tells you to do so, do not induce vomiting in your pet!
 It can exacerbate the symptoms if done incorrectly or unnecessarily.

 Intravenous fluids should be administered for at least 48 hours after your pet arrives at the vet’s office.
-To keep track of how they’re doing, your veterinarian will take blood and urine samples from them.
+To keep track of how they’re doing, your veterinarian will take blood and urine samples.
 After 48 hours, if your pet’s kidney levels are normal, he or she can usually be returned to you.
 Severe kidney damage necessitates an additional stay in a hospital.

 Your veterinarian or the ASPCA’s Animal Poison Control Center should be contacted if your dog or cat has eaten grapes (888-426-4435).